stanford-cs149/asst3/cloud_readme.md

 > [!NOTE]
 > Please don't forget to SHUT DOWN your instances when you're done for the day to avoid burning through credits overnight!

-## Applying for Quota ##
-The default AWS account level quota for GPU instances is 0, so many of you will not be able to actually launch a GPU instance unless you request an increase in your account-level quota. **Please follow the steps in [this document](https://docs.google.com/document/d/1NyiIvfKRCZG-ZLq4x1wukIdYg5FZoUZay_f1HSWUJ6I/edit?tab=t.0) to increase your account-level quota.** This process is fairly straightforward.
-After following the steps in the document, you will have submitted a quota increase ticket.
-You will be notified of this ticket creation by receiving an email to the email address associated with your AWS account.
-These tickets generally take several hours to process, and when they are approved you will receive an additional email to the email address that is associated with your AWS account.

 ## Creating a VM ##

 1. Log in to the [AWS EC2 dashboard](https://us-west-2.console.aws.amazon.com/ec2/home?region=us-west-2#Home).
-On the top right of the page, switch the the region to the one you have applied quota for.
+On the top right of the page, make sure you are on the `us-east-1` region.
 ![Switch Region](handout/switch-region.png?raw=true)

 2. Now you're ready to create a VM instance.
 Click on the button that says `Launch instance`.